Max Kepler Player Props: Twins vs. Guardians

-Max Kepler -- with an on-base percentage of .146 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Tanner Bibee on the mound, on June 1 at 7:40 PM ET.
+The Minnesota Twins and Max Kepler (.308 slugging percentage over his past 10 games, including two homers), take on starter Aaron Civale and the Cleveland Guardians at Target Field, Friday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Astros.
+He had a one-hit showing in his last game (1-for-3) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians